bdowdell/bdowdell.github.io/_drafts/thinkpad.md

 it at my door in mid May!
 There is a world-wide shortage of laptop dispay glass and other components currently, as well as extra complications brought on by the ongoing COVID-19 pandemic.
-For being the first computer I've purchased in 9 years, I was super anxious.
+For being the first computer I've purchased in 9 years, I was super anxious and mid-May felt like a year away.

 Fortunately, I didn't have to wait quite so long.
 My ThinkPad was shipped from China on April 2<sup>nd</sup> and arrived at my doorstep on April